metrorailings/OwlBlog/content/posts/week-7-circa-picks.md

 #### _History_

 Tampa and Chicago met last year in a primetime moment on Soldier Field.
 The Bears eked out a win against a Buccaneer team still cutting its teeth in the Brady era.
 From what I remember, Brady's offensive linemen failed him on multiple occasions.
+On top of that, Tampa was missing so many of its weapons.
 The only reason the game remained competitive was because Nick Foles kept missing open throws to his receivers.

 #### _Weather_